Derelict Vessel Removal and Habitat Restoration in Bayou La Batre

 What is the project and why is it important?

 Abandoned and derelict vessels (ADVs) are a problem in Bayou La Batre, mostly due to owners that have abandoned their vessels for various reasons.
 They create both serious navigational hazards and ecological threats.
 This large form of marine debris can scar and damage the surrounding habitat as well as create fields of debris as the hulls, riggings, insulation, and other materials decay.
 ADVs can also contain hazardous materials, such as oil, paints, and lubricants, which can leak into and pollute the surrounding environment.

-This project aims to remove 21 ADVs from the bayou, ranging from a fiberglass skiff to an 80-foot barge.
-This removal will enable the passive restoration of the affected habitats, which are being monitored by DISL.
-The City of Bayou La Batre, DISL, and volunteers through The Nature Conservancy are also actively restoring local damaged salt marsh through plantings and by removing small debris items from the affected area.
-In all, approximately 19,300 square feet of impacted habitat is being restored through both passive and active restoration efforts.
+This project aimed to remove 21 ADVs from the bayou, ranging from a fiberglass skiff to an 80-foot barge.
+This removal enabled the passive restoration of the affected habitats, which were monitored by DISL.
+The City of Bayou La Batre, DISL, and volunteers through The Nature Conservancy also actively restored local damaged salt marsh through plantings and by removing small debris items from the affected area.
+In all, approximately 19,300 square feet of impacted habitat was restored through both passive and active restoration efforts.

-To prevent future abandonment of vessels and marine litter in the community, the project partners are also implementing a public awareness and outreach campaign to educate the local community about proper mooring practices and vessel disposal options.
-Outreach materials also target local high school and middle schools to educate them on the impacts of marine debris.
-To reach people in this highly multilingual community, community meetings with translators are also being held.
+To prevent future abandonment of vessels and marine litter in the community, the project partners also implemented a public awareness and outreach campaign to educate the local community about proper mooring practices and vessel disposal options.
+Outreach materials also targeted local high school and middle schools to educate them on the impacts of marine debris.
+To reach people in this highly multilingual community, community meetings with translators were also held.

 For more on this project, check out the Marine Debris Clearinghouse.